JackSawyerWATX/dsaArrays/README.md

 - Requires O(n) additional space for the merging process
 - Excellent for large datasets and external sorting scenarios

+### simpleMergeSort.py
+This script provides a simplified implementation of merge sort:
+- Inlines the merging logic directly within the main function
+- Uses concise variable names for a more compact implementation
+- Maintains the same divide-and-conquer approach and performance characteristics
+- Demonstrates how merge sort can be implemented with fewer lines of code
+- Still achieves O(n log n) time complexity and O(n) space complexity
+- Includes step-by-step comments explaining the algorithm's execution

 ### quickSort.py
 This script demonstrates the quick sort algorithm:
 - Uses a divide-and-conquer approach for efficient sorting
 - Selects a pivot element and partitions the array around it
 - Recursively sorts the left and right subarrays
 - Generally performs in O(n log n) time, much faster than O(n²) algorithms for large datasets
 - In-place sorting with no additional memory requirements

 ### radixSort.py